Welcoming Your New Family Member

 Remember to use that safe space you have created for your dog, whether that is their dog bed, a crate or a quiet, peaceful area for them to be left in when you do go out.

 Your new dog needs boundaries.
 Too much freedom can be overwhelming to new dogs.
 If they are from a shelter, they will most likely have had a set daily routine for months, maybe years.
 It is your duty to make sure they have an environment where your new dog can’t make a mistake such as chewing through the television cable or the sofa.
+You should also be careful and familiarise yourself with which foods dogs can eat.

 Many dogs when they arrive in their new environment are not the same dogs they will be in a matter of days or weeks once they begin to settle and unwind.
 When they first arrive it is very common for the dog to be overwhelmed by all the new sights, smells and sounds which can cause the dog to go into reserved mode and shut down.